osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

 Next, let's turn to Saul Sternberg's work on memory 'scanning', from the 1960s.
 Assume that we do store items in our memory in array-like fashion.
 Now, say we want to retrieve certain elements from these memory arrays, in order to answer questions like, "was x on the list?"
 Computationally, a basic algorithm we might consider using is linear search, which involves traversing the entire array and checking each element to see if it matches what we want.
 Sternberg wanted to test whether humans do the same, and if so, what strategy we might use when we retrieve data from something stored in our memory.
 He found that the amount of time it took for subjects to recall whether a given item was in a list they had memorized increased proportionally to the length of the list, which gave credence to the idea that we really are doing something like 'traversing' the list in our memory and then reporting it, giving more credence to the idea that the mind is working akin to a computer.<sup><a href="#footnote9">[9]</a></sup>

 Another interesting phenomena that lends itself to a computational model of the mind is Rodrigo Quiroga's (more recent) idea of single-neuron representation, or "concept cells".
 This is when a single neuron, at least as it appears to researchers, is responsible for the storage and representation of one particular thing or concept.
 For example, a single neuron is responsible for information about a celebrity, or one's grandmother.
 It reacts specifically to the phenomena, even multi-modally -- both a picture of your grandmother or reading about her might trigger this neuron to respond.
-This plays into an almost naive view of the mind as a computer, where each neuron is like a file, storing particular information about some particular thing.<sup><a href="#footnote10">[10]</a></sup>
+This plays into an almost naive view of the mind as a computer, where each neuron is like a file, storing particular information about some particular thing, what could be termed a "symbol".<sup><a href="#footnote10">[10]</a></sup>

 All of this points towards what we can broadly refer to as the "computational" theory of cognition.
 It's under this backdrop that cognitive scientists approached studying cognition, especially in the field's first few decades.
 The brain appears to be some sort of computer, carrying out functionalizable processes and in many ways resembling actual computers.
 But it was taken a step further; it isn't merely that the brain and cognition *resembled* a computer, but that it literally was a kind of computer.
 Some took this rather far (like Jerry Fodor), positing that the brain must have a CPU, a storage mechanism, and the like, but in general: cognition could be seen as manipulation -- via rules -- of discrete symbolic representations (concepts and other objects of thought).